Valeriisht/BioSeqTool/README.md

 ## filter_fastq_tool

 The utility for analyzing sequencing data in fastq format.
-The filter_fastq_module.py module is loaded when the script is executed.
+The filter_fastq_module.py module is loaded when the script is executed.It is located in the NASeqTool.py script.

 ### Usage